jakebesworth/SDL2-Game/README.md

-# SDL2 Spaceship Game - in Development
+# SDL2 Game - in Development

 ## About

-- A simple, light multiplatform C, Make, SDL2 desktop game
+A simple, light weight, multiplatform, GNU C, Make, and SDL2 desktop game

 ## What is done so far?

-- The foundation, wrapper functions and basic game structure is done
+The foundation, wrapper functions and basic game structure is done

+## What needs to be done?

+Actual gameplay, music, sprites, more SDL2 wrapper functions

 ## Installing and Running the game